-Students who have not previously taken music may enter if they have sufficient performance experience or are making their own music or have

-Interested students must discuss this with the HOD Music.

-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Making Music Making Music 91416 Perform two programmes of music as a featured soloist 3 8 91417 Perform a programme of music as a featured soloist on a second instrument 3 4 91418 Demonstrate ensemble skills by performing two substantial pieces of music as a member of a group 3 4 91419 Communicate musical intention by composing three original pieces of music 3 8 91420 Integrate aural skills into written representation 3 4 91849 Compose three original songs that express imaginative thinking 3 8 Music Studies 91421 Demonstrate understanding of harmonic and tonal conventions in a range of music scores 3 4 91422 Analyse a substantial music work 3 4 91423 Examine the influence of context on a substantial music work 3 4 91424 Create two arrangements for an ensemble 3 4 91425 Research a music topic 3 6
+Music Level 3 13MUS Entry Criteria: Students who have achieved Level 2 Music gain automatic entry Students who have not previously taken music may enter if they have sufficient performance taken lessons outside of school Interested students must discuss this with the HOD Music. experience or are making their ov vn music or have HOD: Mr Jonny White AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Making Music Level 3 Music covers all 91416 Perform two programmes of music as a featured soloist 3 8 the main aspects of both 91417 Perform a programme of music as a featured soloist on a second instrument 3 4 academic and practical music including performance, 91418 Demonstrate ensemble skills by performing two substantial pieces of music as a member of a group 3 4 composition, aural, theory and history.
+91419 Communicate musical intention by composing three original pieces of music 3 8 und history.
+91420 Integrate aural skills into written representation 3 4 91849 Compose three original songs that express imaginative thinking 3 8 Music Studies 91421 Demonstrate understanding of harmonic and tonal conventions in a range of music scores 3 4 91422 Analyse a substantial music work 3 4

 This course offers an exciting range of Standards that may be mixed and matched to suit an individual's strengths and areas of interest.
 A student may choose a mixture of Music Studies and Making Music standards if they have an interest in Music but are emerging in their musical ability.
 Students will continue to develop as performers, compose original music, and develop theoretical and aural skills.
 Opportunity to submit portfolio for Scholarship.